amarasa/equalize-heights/README.md

     ```js
     plugins: [require("equalize-heights")];
     ```
+3. **Optionally, set a breakpoint:**
-3. Import the runtime module in your main JS file:
+   In your main JS file, before importing the runtime, add:
     ```js
+    window.equalizeHeightsOptions = { minWidth: 768 };
+    ```
+4. Import the runtime module in your main JS file:
+    ```js
     import "equalize-heights/runtime";
     ```
-4. Add marker classes (e.g., `eh-members`) to your HTML elements.
+5. Add marker classes (e.g., `eh-members`) to your HTML elements.

 **Q: How does Equalize Heights work?**
 A: The runtime module automatically adjusts the heights of all elements with the same marker class by matching them to the tallest element in the group.
-It runs on DOM load and window resize.
+It runs on DOM load and on window resize (with debouncing to improve performance).

 **Q: Can I manually trigger the height equalization?**
 A: Yes!
 The runtime module exports the equalization function.
 If you need to trigger it manually, you can do so like this: